HMS Brecon (L76): 1943

 Brecon arrived at the Home Fleet at Scapa Flow in January 1943 and after working up was engaged in convoy escort and Fleet duties in the North Western Approaches and North Sea.
 In June she was detached from Home Fleet to be made ready for service in Mediterranean to support Operation Husky, the planned allied landings in Sicily.
-She was one of the escorts for joint military convoy WS31 and KMF17 to Gibraltar and continued with KMF17.
-In July she helped escort the assaulting forces in convoy KMF18 to the beach head where she remained to provide convoy defence and interception patrols.
+She was one of the escorts for joint military Convoy WS31 to Gibraltar and continued with Convoy KMF17.
+In July she helped escort the assaulting forces in Convoy KMF18 to the beach head where she remained to provide convoy defence and interception patrols.

-In August Brecon was transferred to Destroyer Division 58 and assigned to Task Force 85 for Operation Avalanche, the allied landings at Salerno.
-In September she sailed from Bizerta as escort for assault convoy FSS2 and on arrival provided gunfire support during the landing, followed by escort, support and patrol duties during which she had a minor collision with Laforey.
-For the remainder of the year she engaged in duties in the central and western Mediterranean.
+In August Brecon was transferred to Destroyer Division 58 and assigned to Task Force 85 for Operation Avalanche, the Allied landings at Salerno.
+In September she sailed from Bizerta as escort for assault Convoy FSS2 and on arrival provided gunfire support during the landing, followed by escort, support and patrols during which she had a minor collision with Laforey.
+For the remainder of the year she operated in the central and western Mediterranean.